groveale/groveale.github.io/_posts/2021/2021-02-13-native-vectors-tabbar.md

 ## TabBar Icon

-Let's set the Icons.
+Let's set the tab bar icons.
 Looks simple enough from the docs.
-The `Icon`, property of the TabBAr is of type `ImageSource`".
+The `Icon`, property of the TabBar is of type `ImageSource`.

-"An `ImageSource` instance, either File, Uri or Resource, which sets the image to display."

 The [docs](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/images?tabs=macos) describe four different ways that we can set an `ImageSource`